superfamousdog/superfamousdog.github.io/_posts/2026-04-23-cant-upskill-out.md

 - "B2B SAAS will be decimated by LLM-generated software.
 SAAS for the government is safer because governments move slower and don't as readily lay people off"
 - "If there aren't software engineering jobs left, I'll pivot into being a plumber/electrician/landscaper"

 Often times, the discussion stops there.
 But I don't think we're being honest with ourselves.
-It feels like we're intentionally avoiding eye contact with that scary thing on the horizon, pretending we don't see it.
+It feels like we're avoiding eye contact with that scary thing on the horizon, pretending we don't see it.
 I understand-- for a worker to face that there is no way to change in order to be able to continue to provide for themselves and their families is scary.
 What is one supposed to do with that fear?
 We still need to get through the day without cracking.

 But we _should_ face it.
 Let's take the above examples steps one step further: